tsnellgrove/oop_learning/techwtim/dk3_doc.md

 DONE: 0.33: first handle true one-word commands, then dict lookup word 2 for converted words and pass to 2-word code
 DONE: 0.4) handle articles (a, an, the)
 DONE: 0.6) time to implement backpack?
-0.63) Every scope search happens in a room, and every room has a feature list - so why are features different in scope function?
+DONE: 0.63) Every scope search happens in a room, and every room has a feature list - so why are features different in scope function?
 0.65) review dkv2 verb methods... maybe move fail statements to top??
 0.7) convert to true flask vs. app structure
-	0.73) fix 'quit'
+	0.73) fix 'quit' and add 'q' abreviation
 	0.76 fix 'start'
 1) Every noun as an obj_name, full_name, root_name
 2) All one_word commands => 1_word function